santanup/feathersjs-with-es6-import-export/README.md

 >

 ## About
+feathersjs with es6 import/export.
+Use es6 import/export syntax in feathersjs by using babeljs.

+## About Feathers
 This project uses [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.

 ## Getting Started